SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/modules/text-shortcut-script-generation/petrichor-script.md

 ---
 ## Entry list token

-The `entry-list` token defines entries to populated templated shortcuts with.
+The `entry-list` token contains entries to apply to templated shortcuts.

-This token's body contains subtokens defining each entry.

 ???+ important "Restrictions"